 Wolves (going into 2nd grade)

 - Code of the Wolf

 - Super Science

-The registration fee is $41.50 for the first Scout and $40 for each additional Scout.
+The registration fee is $46.50 for the first Scout and $45 for each additional Scout.
 Adult and junior staff volunteers are $15.
 The registration fee includes a t-shirt, patch, program supplies, and a water bottle.
-A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5 and Tigers (1st graders) are at camp.
+All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+A registered parent/guardian must be onsite at all times when Tigers (going into 1st grade) are at camp.

 - Registration closes for youth and adults two weeks before the first day of camp.

 Have carpool contacts (must have at least one other than the parent/guardian) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.

 Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Scouts in troops, crews and ships can register as volunteers.
 A registered parent/guardian must be onsite at all times when Tigers (going into 1st grader) are at camp.
 Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.